flschr/mbplugin-hiking-tours/README.md

 # Micro.blog Mini-Komoot Tour-Plugin

 A Micro.blog plugin for interactive tour widgets with maps, statistics, and peak lists for your hike and bike trips.
+Very much like what you can get from Komoot, but without relying on their infrastructure.

 ## Usage